Healthcare Capital & Connections Summit

 O'Melveny & Myers LLP

-Portia Ku is an accomplished corporate transactional lawyer who specializes in capital markets, mergers and acquisitions, venture capital and private equity financings.
-Portia’s clients include public and private companies that span a variety of industries, including the technology, life sciences, healthcare, and financial services sectors.
-Portia has successfully completed a myriad of deals on behalf of her clients.
-She applies her expansive technical experience, strategic execution, and dedication to guide clients through highly complex transactions while ultimately helping them achieve their corporate goals.
+Portia Ku is a corporate transactional lawyer specializing in capital markets, mergers and acquisitions, venture capital, and private equity financing.
+Her clients include public and private companies spanning a variety of industries, including technology, life sciences, healthcare, and financial services.
+She has successfully completed a myriad of deals, applying her technical experience, strategic execution, and dedication to guide clients through highly complex transactions.

 Co-Regional Managing Partner, Asia